ryanwi/hiringtrends/README.md

 # Hacker News (HN) Hiring Trends

-A Ruby library for analyzing software technology trends from Hacker News whoishiring posts.
+A Ruby program for analyzing software technology trends from Hacker News whoishiring posts.
 Created by <a href="https://www.ryanwilliams.dev">Ryan Williams</a>
 (<a href="https://twitter.com/ryanwi">@ryanwi</a>)